miquelflorensa/cuTAGI/docs/autoapi/pytagi/nn/activation/index.rst

    Bases: :py:obj:`pytagi.nn.base_layer.BaseLayer`

-   Applies a probabilistic Softmax approximation function.
+   Applies a probabilistic Softmax function.

-   Closed-form softmax is an approximation of the softmax function that provides a closed-form solution for the output distribution when the input is a Gaussian distribution.
-It is commonly used as the final activation function in a classification network to produce probability distributions over classes.
+   Closed-form softmax is a probabilistic approximation of the deterministic softmax function that provides a closed-form solution for the output distribution when the input is a Gaussian distribution.
+It is commonly used as the final activation function in a classificationnetwork to produce probability distributions over classes.

    .. math::
        \text{Softmax}(x_{i}) = \frac{\exp(x_i)}{\sum_j \exp(x_j)}